 No more pertains to me, my lord, than you.
 (3.2.201-204)

-So why does Shakespeare orchestrate this double wedding?
+So why does Shakespeare orchestrate this double-wedding?
 Well, it seems like Graziano and Nerissa's hookup says a lot about Bassanio's relationship with Portia and the nature of love and marriage in general.
 When Graziano makes his big announcement and admits that Nerissa only agreed to marry him if Bassanio won the casket contest, the couples' abrupt declaration of "love" doesn't exactly seem very genuine.
-Same goes for Bassanio and Portia, whose marriage is fuelled, in the beginning, by Bassanio's desire for Portia's money.
+Same goes for Bassanio and Portia, whose marriage is fueled, in the beginning, by Bassanio's desire for Portia's money.

 Graziano's behavior seems to copycat Bassanio's later in the play, too.
 Bassanio gives away Portia's ring after the trial, and Graziano gives away Nerissa's ring (4.2).
 Read more about this in the "Symbolism, Imagery, Allegory" section.